- 1 How to Show Payments on statements in Quickbooks Desktop

 In the last click on Done.

-In order to show the amount received as well as the total amount for a specific period, run the report of customer transaction statement.
-You will be able to see all the activities of the dates you selected.
+In order to show the amount received as well as the total amount for a specific period, run the report of the customer transaction statement.
+You will be able to see all the activities on the dates you selected.

 1. Running The Transaction Statement